 b.
 Clean the pumpkin if it is covered with earth or wax.

 c.
-Cut the top of the pumpkin with a steak knife and hollow out the seeds and pulp with a melon scoop.pumpkin carving
+Cut the top of the pumpkin with a steak knife and hollow out the seeds and pulp with a melon scoop. - Scoop out the flesh with a melon scoop and spoon.

-3. a.
+You may use a knife to slash the hard-to-scoop area, then scoop the loose pieces out. - a.
 Use the fruit-pick or tooth-pick to sketch out the Jack ‘O Lantern facial expression.
 Or, you can draft the expression on a piece of paper, stick the paper on the pumpkin, poke the outline with a fruit-pick or tooth-pick.

 You can try some other carving ideas from here.

-4. a.
-Clean up the pumpkin and soak it into a diluted bleach solution (1 tsp of bleach and 1 gallon of water) for at least 1 hour.
+b.
+Pierce the steak knife into the pumpkin and saw through the outlines to form the illuminated windows for the expression. - a.
+Clean up the pumpkin and soak it in a diluted bleach solution (1 tsp of bleach and 1 gallon of water) for at least 1 hour.

 b.
 Drain the water out and let it dry in an upside-down position.